-Lynn MacLaren MLC joined the Western Australia Parliament on 22 May 2009.
+Lynn MacLaren served in the Western Australia Parliament from 2009 to 2017.

-As a Greens WA elected Member of the Legislative Council she represents people in the South Metropolitan Region which stretches south of the Swan River from Victoria Park to Singleton.
+As a Greens WA elected Member of the Legislative Council she represented people in the South Metropolitan Region which stretches south of the Swan River from Victoria Park to Singleton.

-Her office is centrally located in the port city of Fremantle - 7 / 142 South Terrace, Fremantle, Western Australia 6160.
+Her office was centrally located in the port city of Fremantle - 7 / 142 South Terrace, Fremantle, Western Australia 6160.

-Lynn MacLaren MLC joined the Western Australia Parliament on 22 May 2009.
-As a Greens WA elected Member of the Legislative Council she represents people in the South Metropolitan Region which stretches south of the Swan River from Victoria Park to Singleton.
+Lynn MacLaren MLC joinedserved in the Western Australia Parliament on 22 May 2009from 2009 to 2017.
+As a Greens WA elected Member of the Legislative Council she represented people in the South Metropolitan Region which stretches south of the Swan River from Victoria Park to Singleton.
 Her office is centrally located in the port city of Fremantle.

 From 2005 to 2008 Lynn worked as a Senior Policy Officer with the Western Australian Council of Social Service where she specialised in policy areas of poverty, housing and sector viability.
 She also worked as a consultant in strategic planning and capacity building for community organisations.
-She was elected on 6 September 2008.
+She was elected for her first 4-year term on 6 September 2008 and re-elected on March 9, 2013.
 She previously held the seat from February to May 2005 upon the retirement of Jim Scott, MLC.

 Over many years living and working in the region Lynn has been involved in diverse campaigns and grassroots initiatives, including those to Save the Beeliar Wetlands from road building, Save Leighton Beach from large scale urban development and to promote the safe cleanup at South Beach and other contaminated sites.
 She also served as the Chair of Project SafeCom.
 In the mid 1990s Lynn was prominent in the campaign to put live animal exports on the public agenda and was the foundation President of the People Against Cruelty in Animal Transport (Inc) serving also on the executive board of Animals Australia.